-Such a dynamics can be better understood starting from the pseudo-potential expression in Eq.~(\ref{Eq:Vps}).
-This can be rewritten in a form that makes the spin-orbit operator more explicit \cite{Fernandez-Seivane_2007}
+Such a dynamics can be better understood starting from the pseudopotential expression in Eq.~(\ref{eq:Vps}) and the spin orbit term in Eq.~(\ref{Eq:Vps-soc}).
+As already mentioned, \(\hat{v}_\text{ps}\) can be expressed in a form that makes the spin-orbit operator more explicit \cite{Fernandez-Seivane_2007}

 The spin operator is no longer a constant of motion in the presence of these fully relativistic pseudopotentials.
-The time derivative of the magnetization over the volume $\Omega$ of the simulation box can be written using Eq.~(\ref{Eq:spincont3}) as
+The time derivative of the magnetization over the volume \(\Omega\) of the simulation box can be written using Eq.~(\ref{eq:spincont3}) as

 where, in the absence of an external magnetic field, we removed the other contributions in the equation.
-We notice that Eq.~(\ref{Eq:SOtorque}) is not a perfect description of the spin-orbit interaction.
-The internal double summation over the spherical harmonics is a potential source of problems.
+We observe that the internal double summation over the spherical harmonics in Eq.~(\ref{eq:SOtorque}) is a potential source of problems.
 The summation is truncated in the calculation, neglecting the projection of the wave function on higher-order harmonics.
-This is ultimately a problem related to the pseudopotential approximation and to the fact that the orbital momentum operator is described on the basis of the atomic projected harmonics, which does not form a complete basis set.
+This is ultimately a problem related to the pseudopotential approximation and to the fact that the orbital momentum operator is described on the basis of the available atomic projected harmonics.